a strong wind moving 45-90 knots

 lamenting my poor nurse, the grief she would suffer for my loss, the displeasure of the Queen, and the ruin of her fortune.

-in a subsequent part of this document or statement or matter etc.
+in a subsequent part of this document or statement

 In a little time I and my family and friends came to a right understanding: but my wife protested I should never go to sea any more; although my evil destiny so ordered that she had not power to hinder me, as the reader may know